kike-canaries/canairio_sensorlib/README.md

 # Air Quality Sensors Library

-Generic sensor manager, abstratctions and bindings of multiple sensors libraries: Honeywell, Plantower, Panasonic, Sensirion, etc and CO2 sensors.
-Also it handling others environment sensors.
-This library is for general purpose but also is the sensors library base of [CanAirIO project](https://canair.io/docs).
+Generic sensor manager, abstractions and bindings of multiple sensors libraries: Honeywell, Plantower, Panasonic, Sensirion, etc. and CO2 sensors.
+Also it's handling others environment sensors.
+This library is for general purpose, but also is the sensors library base of [CanAirIO project](https://canair.io/docs).

 # Supported sensors